Anfane Ahamada

-Anfane Ahamada M'Ze (born 5 July 2002) is a professional footballer who plays as a defensive midfielder for the Championnat National club Villefranche.
+Anfane Ahamada M'Ze (born 5 July 2002) is a professional footballer who plays as a defensive midfielder.
 Born in France, he plays for the Comoros national team.

 Club career

 Ahamada is a product of the youth academies of the French clubs Espérance Aulnaysienne and Paris Saint-Germain.
 On 3 July 2020, Ahamada signed his first professional contract with Paris Saint-Germain until 2023.
 On 1 September 2022, he joined Martigues on loan in the Championnat National for the 2022–23 season.
 After being released by Paris Saint-German in 2023, he joined Racing Club de France on 16 February 2024 in the Championnat National 2.
 On 23 June 2025, he transferred to Villefranche in the Championnat National.

 International career

 Born in France, Ahamada is of Comorian descent and holds dual French-Comorian citizenship.
-In June 2022, he was called up to the Comoros U20s for the 2022 Maurice Revello Tournament.
+In June 2022, he was called up to the Comoros U20s for the 2022 Maurice Revello Tournament managed by Samirdine Youssouf.
 He was called up to the Comoros national team for a set of 2026 FIFA World Cup qualification matches in September 2025.